 With respect to biochemistry, many autistic individuals have elevated levels of serotonin in their blood and cerebral spinal fluid, whereas others have relatively low levels of serotonin.
 It should be mentioned that other disorders, such as Down Syndrome, attention deficit/hyperactivity disorder, and unipolar depression are also associated with abnormal levels of serotonin.
 There is also evidence that some autistic individuals have elevated levels of beta-endorphins, an endogenous opiate-like substance in the body.
 It is felt that those individuals who have an increased pain tolerance may likely be due to elevated levels of beta-endorphins.

 A dysfunctional immune system has also been associated with autism.
-It is thought that a viral infection or an environmental toxin may be responsible for damaging the immune system.
-As mentioned above, there is also evidence of a genetic association to a compromised immune system.
+There is evidence of a genetic association to a compromised immune system.
 Researchers have found that many autistic individuals have a decreased number of helper t-cells which help the immune system fight infection.

 Many autistic individuals seem to have an impairment in one or more of their senses.
 This impairment can involve the auditory, visual, tactile, taste, vestibular, olfactory (smell), and proprioceptive senses.
 These senses may be hypersensitive, hyposensitive, or may result in the person experiencing interference such as in the case of tinnitus, (a persistent ringing or buzzing in the ears).
 As a result, it may be difficult for individuals with autism to process incoming sensory information properly.